The Shops of Woburn Sands

 Mrs Cattell and her daughter ran it as a shoe shop at the end of the First World War, but it was soon taken over by the London Central Meat Co who were in due course absorbed by Eastmans Butchers.
 Dolly Mills – “Eastmans the butchers came next.
 Mr and Mrs Faulkener managed the shop, he as the Master Butcher and his wife was cashier in a small kiosk inside the shop.”
 I think Dewhursts took over Eastmans, and were there for quite a while.
 It is currently Age UK (having been Help the Aged) who have had the shop since 1994.

 This was for many years a stationers and newsagents, although early directories do not quote any stationers, and its first tenants may have been in other trades.
 First known was T. Oliver & Son.
 Soon after that time it was W. H. Smith & Sons, whose lending library attracted many people from the towns and villages around, who stopped to do the rest of their shopping here.
 In 1970 it was taken over by Clarence West.
-From there, it has been Whites, Forbouys and is now Martins, all in the same trade.
+From there, it has been Whites, Forbouys and was Martins, all in the same trade, until it closed in 2019.

 The site of the next four shops was included in the purchase of the five-acre field by William Milligan in 1870, who planned out Russell Street, and he sold 60ft. of frontage to High Street to the local builder, Robert Jackson.
 In the centre of this frontage he built what must have been a substantial house, probably double-fronted.
 From the 1881 O.S. map it appears to cover an area of about 25ft by 20ft.
 It was first let to a Mrs Thomason.
 In 1885 he sold the property to Mrs Emma Boyes, wife of Arthur, and it must have been she who had the old house converted into two dwellings, No.61 and 63, and built on at each end, No. 59 and 65, and made additions forward to the road entirely filling up the frontage with four shops.
 The actual date of the alterations is not known, but it must have been in the early 1890’s.

 The first trader at No.59 is not known, but in 1903 it was occupied by Arthur Boyes shoe shop, and though its occupants changed, the premises stuck to the shoe trade for nearly 85 years, making another local record.
 Charles Wagstaff came from Northampton, and was a exemplary shoe maker.
 He used to stand in his shop door and watch people walking passed, especially children, and tell their parents why their shoes were wearing in certain places!
 Later Miss Amy ran a shoe shop from here too.
+Bo-Kays florist was here in the 1980’s.
 It has been Doyles clothes shop for 15 years.

 No. 61 In 1903,William Thomas Bane ran a drapery here, and it continued in drapery (Dolly Mills recalled a Mr Chapman being draper here too.) until 1931, when he retired to the Leys end of Theydon Avenue, and it was acquired by Cyril Hutton, to be our first electrical shop.
 Miss Hebbes worked for them, running the back office, and Miss Elizabeth Walter worked there too.
 She later became Mrs Gunter, marrying a soldier from 339 Co.
 Pioneer Corp., and emigrating to America in 1952.
 (Her father had worked as a barber for Wesleys.)
 Stan Puryer also worked for Huttons, and later took the shop on himself, being there 1964 – 1967.
 For a time, it was a china shop run by Shelia Kilpin and her sister.
 By 1998 it was Spooners restaurant, later becoming The Purple Goose, also a restaurant.
 In 2017, it became Giovanni’s Italian restaurant.